 1 Corinthians is about sex and worship; what we do with our bodies sexually (Chapters 5-7), and how we use our spirits in worship (Chapters 8-14).

-And all this in the context of chaotic worship services where there was discrimination between genders, and classes, and where the main activity was a lot of speaking in tongues.
+All this occurred in the context of chaotic worship services where there was discrimination between genders, classes, and where the main activity was a lot of speaking in tongues.